LLNL/umap/docs/sphinx/index.rst

 ***********
-UMAP v2.1.0
+MP-UMAP v1.0.0
 ***********

-Umap is a library that provides an mmap()-like interface to a simple, user- space page fault handler based on the userfaultfd Linux feature (starting with 4.3 linux kernel).
-The use case is to have an application specific buffer of pages cached from a large file, i.e. out-of-core execution using memory map.
+MP-Umap is a collection of libraries that allows multiple processes to share a single file-backed Umap buffer.
+Just like Umap, It uses user-space page fault handler based on the userfaultfd Linux feature (starting with 4.3 linux kernel).
+This feature requires a Umap Service to be started and the client applications bind/interact with this service through MP-Umap client API.
+Presently, this enables sharing of buffer in read-only capacity.
+The use case is to have a multi-process application accessing a large file through cached pages, i.e. out-of-core execution using memory map.

 - Take a look at our Getting Started guide for all you need to get up and running with umap.